AdobeDocs/campaign-standard.en/help/channels/using/transactional-messaging-use-case.md

 ## Step 3 - Integrate the event triggering {#integrate-event-trigger}

-Integrate the event into your website (see Integrate event triggering(../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger)).
+Integrate the event into your website (see [Integrate event triggering](../../channels/using/getting-started-with-transactional-msg.md#integrate-event-trigger)).

 ## Step 4 - Message delivery {#message-delivery}